CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        ("shortcuts", {"pomodoro-timer start/pause": "Ctrl+Alt+Shift+P"}),
    ]

-We must highlight the declaration of ``CONF_SECTION``, which is the internal name of the section in Preferences corresponding to our plugin; and the dictionary keys associated with ``CONF_DEFAULTS``.
+``CONF_SECTION`` is the internal name of the section in Preferences corresponding to our plugin and the dictionary keys associated with ``CONF_DEFAULTS``.
-In this case, we are indicating that ``pomodoro_limit`` is a configurable parameter within the ``spyder_pomodoro_timer`` section.
+In the code, we are indicating that ``pomodoro_limit`` is a configurable parameter within the ``spyder_pomodoro_timer`` section.

-At the end of this file it is necessary to set another important constant, ``CONF_VERSION``, which must be updated when adding, removing or renaming configurable parameters in successive versions of the plugin.
+At the end of this file, as shown below, it is necessary to set the constant: ``CONF_VERSION``.
+This constant must be updated when adding, deleting, or renaming configurable parameters in successive versions of the plugin.

 .. code-block:: python